JulianKarrer/spoddy.py/README.md

 ## Features

-- Download entire Spotify Playlists or Albums via Youtube
+- Download entire Spotify Playlists, Albums or Artist Top 10s via Youtube
 - Completely legal, no ripping involved.
 As a trade-off, some songs might not be found or you might download wrong versions
 - Uses multithreading to enable faster concurrent downloads
+- Provide search keywords to be appended to the Youtube search requests

 ## Prerequisites